MorningSol/nosql-social-network-api/README.md

 ---
 ## Installation

  The User should first clone the repository from GitHub.

-&nbsp;

 In the command-line, you will need to enter the following command;
 ```